Sign Up

 Overview

 Pediatric abusive head trauma (AHT) may also be called shaken baby syndrome (SBS).
-AHT is the various injuries or conditions that may result following vigorous shaking, slamming, or impacting the head of an infant or young children.
-The effects of this type of head impact or violent shaking action results in serious health issues.
-Children may have severe brain or cervical spine injuries, bleeding in the brain or back inside layer of the eyes, skeletal fractures, or death (CDC, 2019).
+AHT is the various injuries or conditions that may result following vigorous shaking, slamming, or impacting an infant's or young child's head.
+The effects of this type of head impact or violent shaking action result in serious health issues.
+Children may have severe brain or cervical spine injuries, bleeding in the brain or inside the layer of the eyes, skeletal fractures, or death (Centers for Disease Control and Prevention [CDC], 2012).

 Background and Incidence of Pediatric Abusive Head Trauma